HVAC Schools in Connecticut – Degrees & Certification

 Students in the refrigeration area learn about the typical commercial and residential uses of refrigeration systems.
 The air conditioning area instructs students on window air conditioning units and central air systems.
 Students in the heating and ventilation area will gain knowledge of burners, ventilation systems, boilers, and environmental control applications.

-Through the program, students will be able to assemble various types of ductwork, troubleshoot the various devices, learn about the uses of refrigerants and fuel heating oils, and familiarize themselves with electrical and mechanical components.
+Through the program, students can assemble various types of ductwork, troubleshoot the various devices, learn about the uses of refrigerants and fuel heating oils, and familiarize themselves with electrical and mechanical components.
 They will also learn EPA rules and regulations related to refrigeration containment.

 The program prepares students with the theoretical skills and knowledge required for entry-level employment in the residential, industrial, and commercial construction areas.